-- i) Normally, the work planning process will begin in early November.
-Members in the Library will meet to discuss workload for the coming fiscal year. - ii) Each Member will indicate a preferred workload distribution. - iii) This distribution applies only to the coming year, though respecting the fact that some service roles are multi-year commitments. - iv) The distribution of workload among Members must allow the Library to meet its overall obligations to students and the University.
+- i) Normally, the work planning process will begin in the Spring.
+Librarian Members will meet to discuss workload for the coming fiscal year. - ii) Each Librarian Member will indicate a preferred workload distribution. - iii) This distribution applies only to the coming year, though respecting the fact that some service roles are multi-year commitments. - iv) The distribution of workload among Librarian Members must allow the Library to meet its overall obligations to students and the University.